Bylaws of the Idaho Society of Individual Psychology

 Section 2: New officers shall be installed at the conclusion of the annual meeting each year.
 Elections shall be held at the annual meeting with a slate prepared by the Nominating Committee with provisions for candidates to be nominated from the floor.
 There shall be twenty-four (24) hours between the presentation of the slate and the voting process.

 b.
 Vice President (President-Elect) – shall assume the duties of the President in his/her absence and shall assist the President in carrying on the business of the Society.
 S/he shall serve as chair of the Program Committee and shall appoint the members of this committee.
 The year following his/her Vice Presidency, s/he shall serve as President of the Society.
+The President and board will work with the Vice President and seek counsel and guidance in order to fully prepare them for their future role as President.
+The vice president shall have access to all data held by the society without exception in order to facilitate smooth transition of authority at the time of their ascension to the role of President.

 c.
 Secretary – shall keep the minutes of the Executive Board and other meetings of the Society, and perform usual duties of the office.